dbachrach/TUple/README.md

-## What is it?
+# TUple

-TUple is an easy to use, open-source Placement Exam system for universities or businesses.
+**TUple** is an easy to use, open-source Placement Exam system for universities or businesses.
 TUple is currently in active development.

+## Requirements

+* Django 1.2.3+
+* Python 2.7+

+## Dependencies

+TUple takes advantage of some great tools, which are included in this distribution.

+* MathJax
+* JQuery

+## Setup

+A description on how to setup TUple.

+## Customization

+How to customize TUple

 ## License